About your newborn’s first week of life

 Your baby’s appearance will change over the first week.

-If your baby’s head is a bit cone shaped after his journey down the birth canal or because of a vacuum-assisted birth, it should go back to normal.
+If your baby’s head is a bit cone shaped after his journey through the birth canal or because of a vacuum-assisted birth, it should round out to a more normal-looking shape.

 Any swelling around your baby’s face and eyes will go down within a few days.
 If your baby’s face or head has been bruised – for example, after a forceps birth – the bruising will disappear.
 Babies with bruising are at risk of newborn jaundice.
-Let your child and family health nurse know if your baby’s skin looks yellow and you think she might be jaundiced.
+Let your child and family health nurse know if the skin on your baby’s face looks yellow and you think she might be jaundiced.

-Your baby might have one or more birthmarks, either at birth or later.
-Common birthmarks like Mongolian spots, café au lait macules and salmon patches usually don’t need medical attention.
-But it’s good to have your GP look at any birth moles, infantile strawberry haemangiomas and port wine stains.
+Your baby might have one or more birthmarks, either at birth or later on.
+Birthmarks are common and usually don’t need medical attention.
+But if your baby's birthmark concerns you or if it changes, it’s a good idea to have it checked by your GP or child and family health nurse.

-Your newborn will sleep most of the time, waking up every few hours for a feed.
+Your newborn will sleep most of the time, waking up every few hours to feed.
 Newborns can’t ‘sleep through the night’.
 They have tiny tummies, so they need to wake and feed often.

 Most babies need feeds every 2-4 hours, and they have around 8-12 feeds every 24 hours.
 Sometimes feeds might last up to an hour, especially if your baby is breastfeeding.

 Your baby will usually wake himself when he needs to feed.
-But some babies might need to be woken for feeding – for example, babies who have lost a lot of weight, are very small, or have jaundice.
+But some babies might need to be woken for feeding – for example, babies who have lost a lot of weight, are very small, or are jaundiced.

 It’s likely to be a while before you see a pattern or routine of feeding and sleeping.